paperclipmaximizer/ossu-computer-science-progress/README.md

 The intention of this template is to provide students a way to track their progress through contributing to personal repositories.
 It may be a convenient way to show their progress through a public page for friends, family, employers, etc.
 You can change the status of your personal repository to *public* or *private*.

+If you are at the very start of your learning journey, it might be a good idea to make a note here of your goals, expectations, timelines etc. At the very least this will act as a good note to look back on at the end.

 # Contents

 - [Summary](SUMMARY.md)